-The MS-Marketing provides you with the skills required in the key areas of marketing management.
+The Master of Science-Marketing provides you with the skills required in the key areas of marketing management.

 The Master of Science-Marketing at the University of Michigan-Dearborn equips you with skills necessary to manage core marketing functions, and it allows you to choose among numerous electives to tailor the degree to a wide variety of positions.